Markus Eisenbichler

-Markus Eisenbichler (born 3 April 1991) is a German ski jumper, current World Champion in team champion, team mixed competition and former World Champion on the large hill.
+Markus Eisenbichler (born 3 April 1991) is a German former ski jumper, current World Champion in team champion, team mixed competition and former World Champion on the large hill.

 Career

 His FIS Ski Jumping World Cup debut took place in December 2011 at the Four Hills Tournament in Oberstdorf.
 On 23 February 2019, Eisenbichler became the individual world champion on large hill in Seefeld in Tirol.
 Later he won another two gold World Championship medals in the team event and mixed team event.
 On 22 March 2019, he achieved his long-awaited first World Cup win during the Ski Flying event in Planica.
 Also, in Planica on 12 December 2020, he won the bronze medal of the 2020 Ski Flying World Championships.